Singing for health videos (recorded during the global Covid pandemic, 2020-22)

 This song was written together by members of the Edinburgh Parkinson’s branch in 2018 for the World Parkinson’s Congress songwriting competition (Japan, 2019).
 It shares diverse experiences of people living with Parkinson’s alongside the shared experience of support through connecting with others through singing and other recreational groups.

-For the Wold Parkinson’s Congress in Barcelona in 2023, We are making a video to illustrate the song, and anyone is welcome to add their voice or send pictures that represent their Parkinson’s story.
+We are making a video to illustrate the song, and anyone is welcome to add their voice or send pictures that represent their Parkinson’s story.
 You are welcome to submit any photograph or short piece of film that for you illustrates something of the song and/or your experience of Parkinson’s.
 You are also welcome to submit a video of yourself singing or playing along with the song.
 You will find below all the resources you need to do this, as well as a short piece of writing describing the writing of the song.

 Lyrics; Melody; Full Score; A short essay about the writing of the song